 Yes.
 We offer our expats and their families two return trips to their home countries a year.

 Having fun is a big part of who we are.
 We organise plenty of weekly activities, such as football/soccer, basketball and yoga.
-Individual teams go on offsites throughout the year and every summer, the whole company goes on a week-long team-building retreat in the sun.

 We use home-country compensation data to create competitive compensation packages for all our people.